Tips and tricks

-One of the really great things about JIRA Core is that you can set it up to mirror the processes that actually happen in your team.
-So if it's important for you to know if a piece of work has been approved or reviewed, then you can set up JIRA Core to map this process.
-We call these processes 'workflows' and they are the key to having control of your work.
+You can set Jira Core up to mirror the processes that actually happen in your team.
+So if it's important for you to know if a piece of work has been approved or reviewed, then you can set up Jira Core to map this process.
+We call these processes workflows, and they're the key to having control of your work.

-The default workflow that comes with JIRA Core includes the statuses of To do, In progress and Done.
-But if you want, you can add a review step, and approval gate or any other kind of status that makes sense to you.
+The default workflow that comes with Jira Core includes the statuses of To do, In progress, and Done.
+If you want, you can add a review step, and approval gate, or any other kind of status that makes sense to you.
 When an issue moves from one status to another, you can also trigger certain events, like notifying someone or changing the assignee.

 See everything in one place

 Dashboards!
-JIRA Core comes with a variety of gadgets that you can configure to show your information how you need to see it.
-You can add these gadgets to your dashboard, and make that dashboard your homepage in JIRA Core.
+Jira Core comes with a variety of gadgets that you can configure to display your information the way you like it.
+You can add these gadgets to your dashboard and make that dashboard your Jira Core homepage.

-Labels are a quick and easy way to 'tag' your work so you can find it again and make associations with similar work.
-Unlike components (which are predefined), labels can be created on the spot to identify a characteristic of a piece of work.
+Labels are a quick and easy way to tag your work so you can find it again and make associations with similar work.
+Unlike components, which are predefined, you can create labels on the spot, to identify a characteristic of a piece of work.

-Say for example, you organize lots of functions, you might label anything related to event management with 'event' as well as the department 'finance' and perhaps even 'end-of-year'.
-Later, you can use these labels to search for all finance events, or all end of year events, etc.
+Say you organize lots of functions.
+You might label anything related to event management with "event", as well as the department "finance" and perhaps even "end-of-year".
+Later, you can use these labels to search for all finance events, or all end of year events.

-A word of caution though, check with your project administrator as to your organization's policy on using labels.
+A word of caution, though: check with your project admin as to your organization's policy on using labels.
 There may be a policy in place regarding how this field should be used, as some organizations use it as part of a process.